|Uploaded by:||J Scott|

 looks very good. glad you put the effort to do this.

-John Wing, about 2 years ago
+John Wing, over 2 years ago

 Actually, PM *does* stand for Property Management.
 You can enter a percentage of gross rent or a fixed monthly amount (lines 29 or 30).